Anderson localization of walking droplets: Wave-mediated mechanism

-To understand the resonant waves that emanate from the localization region, which acts as an area of high excitability, we visualized experimentally the hydrostatic free surface at the instability threshold, $\gamma=\gamma_\mathrm{F}$, in the absence of the droplet (Fig.\,\ref{fig:main_Fig_4}\fp{a}).
+To understand the resonant waves that emanate from the localization region, which acts as an area of high excitability, we visualized experimentally the hydrostatic free surface at the instability threshold, $\gamma=\gamma_\mathrm{F}$, in the absence of the droplet (Fig.\,\ref{fig:main_Fig_4}\fp{a}, Supplementary Video 3).
 The localization region corresponds to the location where the first Faraday waves are observed, which bear a resemblance to the beam-like waves that are occasionally excited in the anomalous walker wave field (Fig.\,\ref{fig:main_Fig_3}\fp{d}).

-Notably, we also observed a correspondence between the form of the Faraday pattern and that of the mean pilot wave\cite{Saenz2018}, $\langle\eta\rangle$, which is characterized by a relatively wide depression centered at the localization region (Fig.\,\ref{fig:main_Fig_4}\fp{b}).
-To rationalize the form of the mean wave field, we investigated theoretically its spectrum (Fig.\,\ref{fig:main_Fig_4}\fp{c}), which is comprised of near-critical standing Faraday modes (Fig.\,\ref{fig:main_Fig_4}\fp{a}, inset), and long travelling waves emanating from each droplet impact.
-Through a perturbative Floquet analysis, we computed the slowest decaying wave modes of the walker model \eqref{eq:wavesmodel}, and, under the assumption of ergodicity \cite{DMB2018, DMW2020}, used the droplet's histogram to determine the mode weighting (Supplementary Information, Theory).
-While unimportant for pilot-wave dynamics in a homogeneous bath, the resulting convolved wave field (Fig.\,\ref{fig:main_Fig_4}\fp{d}) indicates that long waves\cite{MGNB2015} play a significant role in the walker localization in disordered media, producing an effective potential about the localization region.
+\reply{We also observed a correspondence between the droplet histogram and the mean pilot wave\cite{Saenz2018}, $\langle \eta \rangle$, which is characterized by the superposition of Faraday waves about a relatively wide depression centered at the localization region (Fig.\,\ref{fig:main_Fig_4}\fp{b}) \cite{DMW2020}.
+The spectrum of the mean wave field (Fig.\,\ref{fig:main_Fig_4}\fp{c}) highlights a separation of length scales, consisting of near-critical standing Faraday waves and long travelling waves emanating from each droplet impact\cite{ESMFRC2011}.
+Under the assumptions of ergodicity and wave linearity, we may rationalize the form of the mean wave field in terms of the droplet histogram, $p_s(\x)$, via the relationship\cite{DMB2018, DMW2020}